Sonia Greene

-Sonia Haft Greene Lovecraft Davis (March 16, 1883 – December 26, 1972) was an American one-time pulp fiction writer and amateur publisher, businesswoman and milliner who bankrolled several fanzines in the early twentieth century.
+Sonia Haft Greene Lovecraft Davis (March 16, 1883 – December 26, 1972) was an American one-time pulp fiction writer and amateur publisher, businesswoman, and milliner who bankrolled several fanzines in the early twentieth century.
 She is noted for her thirteen-year marriage to American weird fiction writer H. P. Lovecraft.
 She was a president of the United Amateur Press Association.

 Life and work

 Some of Greene's biographical details are unclear – she was born as either Sonia Haft Shafirkin or as Sonia Shaferkin Haft, in either Ichnia, Ukraine, Russian Empire or Konotop, Chernigov Province, to Simyon and Racille (Haft) Shafirkin.
 She came from a Jewish family.
 Her father apparently died when she was a child in 1888, and her mother emigrated to the United States, leaving Sonia and her brother in Liverpool at the Baron Maurice de Hirsch School.
 Sonia joined her mother in the United States in 1892, after her mother remarried to a shopkeeper named Samuel Morris.

-At the age of sixteen, on December 24, 1899, Sonia married Samuel Greene, a Russian whose name may have originally been Samuel Seckendorff, who was ten years her senior.
+At the age of sixteen, on December 24, 1899, Sonia married Samuel Greene, a Russian born Samuel Seckendorff, who was ten years her senior.
 The following year she gave birth to a son, who died at three months of age.
 Her daughter, Florence Carol (later Carol Weld) was born on March 19, 1903.
 According to Lovecraft's correspondent Alfred Galpin, Samuel Greene was "a man of brutal character".
 The marriage was turbulent, and Samuel Greene died in 1916, apparently by his own hand.

 Greene was independently middle class, unusual for women of that time.
 She worked as a milliner at a department store and traveled frequently for her job.
 Her salary enabled her to rent a house for herself and her daughter in Flatbush, Brooklyn, which at the time was an affluent suburb.
 She donated money to several amateur press publications, and traveled to amateur press conventions.

 Greene's daughter Florence became a successful journalist under the name of Carol Weld.
 The two women had a tense relationship, and were eventually estranged.
 Greene did not mention her daughter in her volume, The Private Life of H. P. Lovecraft, an autobiographical work which details only the period of her relationship and marriage with Lovecraft.